orthorhombic/uSGP30/README.rst

 	a_humidity_perc = uSGP30.convert_r_to_a_humidity(temp_c, r_humidity_perc)
 	sgp30.set_absolute_humidity(a_humidity_perc)

 Humidity compenstation is optional.
-However, if applied, it should be set immediately after sensor initialisation, and in between each call of :code:`measure_iaq()`.
+However, if applied, it should be set immediately after sensor initialisation, and in between each call of :code:`measure_iaq()` as explained in `Main Application`_.

 Get and Set Baselines
 ------------------------

 Current algorithm baselines calculated by the SGP30 sensor during the course of its operation can be read using the :code:`get_iaq_baseline()` method.
 In order for this baseline to persist after subsequent sensor power-ups or soft resets, the baseline values can be retrieved and stored in non-volatile memory, and set after the next power-up / soft reset using the :code:`set_iaq_baseline()` method.
 If not, a 12-hour early operation phase is required again for the sensor to re-establish its baseline.
 Only baselines *younger* than a week is valid.

 The simplest way to achieve this for an offline ESP32 device, with no additional hardware, would be to simply store these values in a file on the built-in flash memory presented as a filesystem.
-Other alternatives involving additional hardware would be an EEPROM or MicroSD devices.
-Likewise, for connected ESP32 devices, the baseline *could* be stored elsewhere on the network.
+Other alternatives involving additional hardware would be an EEPROM or a Micro SD card.
+Likewise, for connected ESP32 devices, the baseline *could* be stored elsewhere on the network, or in the cloud.

 The `Sensirion SGP30 Driver Integration Guide <docs/Sensirion_Gas_Sensors_SGP30_Driver-Integration-Guide_SW_I2C.pdf>`_ suggests that baselines are stored after the first hour of operation, and continue to be stored hourly after that.